neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 #### What is it?

-Discipline is the ability to control what one does and doesn&#39;t do regardless of their feelings.
+Discipline is the ability to control what one does and doesn't do regardless of their feelings.
 Motivation and feelings are fickle and inevitable to come and go, but discipline keeps results more agnostic of motivation or lack of motivation.

 #### What does it look like?